aws-samples/medical-text-sentence-relevance-bert/.ipynb_checkpoints/README-checkpoint.md

-# Create a Medical Sentence Matching Application for Medical Transcriptions Using BERT
+# Deriving Relevant Sentences for Patient Summaries in Medical Transcriptions Using BERT

 ## Introduction